-- A "life partner of either the same sex or opposite sex of the employee; - Not legally married or separated, to either the employee or anyone else; - At least 18 years of age and mentally competent to consent to contract; - Are each other's Domestic Partners and intend to remain so indefinitely; - Have been each other's Domestic Partner for at least 12 months prior to the date of the signed Affidavit; - Are not related by blood to a degree of closeness that would prohibit marriage in the State of Maine; - Are jointly responsible for each other's common welfare; share financial obligations and share their primary residence.

-- B.D.
-Cost: The town will pay 100% of the value of MMEHT's POS-C single plan or 85% of the family plan (when applicable) toward any either of the Town sponsored plans above.
-All employees are responsible for premium costs which exceed the Town's contribution or any additional insurance coverage which is deducted from the employee's pay through the month prior to month covered. - C.E.
-Opt Out: Employees who do not chose to accept the Town's sponsored coverage will receive a stipend in the amount of \$1,000 per year.
+- A "life partner of either the same sex or opposite sex of the employee; - Not legally married or separated, to either the employee or anyone else; - At least 18 years of age and mentally competent to consent to contract; - Are each other's Domestic Partners and intend to remain so indefinitely; - Have been each other's Domestic Partner for at least 12 months prior to the date of the signed Affidavit; - Are not related by blood to a degree of closeness that would prohibit marriage in the State of Maine; - Are jointly responsible for each other's common welfare; share financial obligations and share their primary residence. - D. Cost: The town will pay 85% toward either of the Town sponsored plans above.
+All employees are responsible for premium costs which exceed the Town's contribution or any additional insurance coverage which is deducted from the employee's pay through the month prior to month covered. - E. Opt Out: Employees who do not chose to accept the Town's sponsored coverage will receive a stipend in the amount of \$1,000 per year.

-X.XI.
+XI.
 INCOME PROTECTION